turgu1/ESP-IDF-InkPlate/README.md

 (Not ready yet...)
 Version 0.9.5:

-- Added InkPlate-6PLUS support: Screen, Touch Screen, Front Light.
-INKPLATE_6PLUS must be defined to compile for this device.
+- Added InkPlate-6PLUS support: Screen, Touch Screen, Front Light. `INKPLATE_6PLUS` must be defined to 1 to compile for this device.
 - Some code refactoring in drivers.
-- I2C speed lowered to 100Khz instead of 1Mhz.
+- I2C speed lowered to 100Khz instead of 1Mhz (Wire class).
 This to respect I2C hardware limitation related to the PullUp resistors in used with Inkplate devices.
-- Added lightSleep and deepSleep methods to the Inkplate class, calling the InkplatePlatform methods
+- Added Inkplate::lightSleep() and Inkplate::deepSleep() methods, calling the InkplatePlatform class methods
-- InkplatePlatform's light_sleep and deep_sleep methods modified to get gpio number and level as parameters
+- InkplatePlatform::light_sleep() and InkplatePlatform::deep_sleep() methods modified to get gpio number and level as parameters
-- Inkplate::begin method now allow for one parameter to enable/disable the SDCard initialization.
+- Inkplate::begin() method now allows for one parameter to enable/disable the SDCard initialization.
 Disabled by default.
-- For the InkPlate-6PLUS, the Inkplate::begin method takes a second paremeter: a handler function pointer to process touch_screen interrupts.
+- For the InkPlate-6PLUS, the Inkplate::begin() method takes a second paremeter: a handler function pointer to process touch_screen interrupts.

 (March 4, 2021)